-At Burg Simpson we believe homeowners deserve the homes they’re promised.
+At Burg Simpson, we believe homeowners deserve the homes they are promised.
 After all, buying a home is likely the single biggest investment any of us will ever make.

 Burg Simpson has long been recognized as a leading construction defect litigation law firm.
 Our Colorado construction defect attorneys work hard to protect the rights and interests of homeowners.
 We have represented thousands of frustrated homeowners in lawsuits seeking damages for a wide range of residential construction defects.

-Even if you’re not the original homebuyer, you could still have recourse against the builder-developer for construction defects.
+Even if you are not the original homebuyer, you could still have recourse against the builder-developer for construction defects.
 You may also have legal claims against others who could be responsible for your home’s problems, such as sub-contractors, engineers, and material and product suppliers, all of whom played a role in the construction of your single-family home.
-If your home has a construction defect and you’ve been unable to get the relief you need from the builder, call our Denver construction defect attorneys today at 303-792-5595 of fill out our FREE CASE EVALUATION form right now.
+If your home has a construction defect and you have been unable to get the relief you need from the builder, call our Denver construction defect attorneys today at 303-792-5595 or fill out our FREE CASE EVALUATION form right now.

 - Foundation/grading issues: Single-family homes need to be built in such a way that water drains away without pooling around the foundation, which can cause huge, costly problems.

 - Bad framing: These issues typically show up around window opening, which can exposure your home to the elements.